Summary of Michael Hamilton’s 5 Keys to Succeed as an Airbnb and Vacation Rental Owner

 I’m going to be honest, not gentle: For every person with a lame excuse regarding why they “can’t” do something, I have met ten other people with a tougher story that is achieving their goals and getting shit done!

 Many people fall victim to self-sabotage and will find any reason as to why they can’t achieve a goal or result.
 “I don’t have enough time,” “I don’t have the money,” “What if X happens?”

 Entrepreneurs will always experience a “lack” of something, but this is what they do, they become resourceful and figure out solutions, that is their job and responsibility.

 How can an Airbnb and VR Owner be more resourceful?
 You are right now, reading these words, leveraging (and learning) from my experience.
 Modeling success is key.
-Follow industry thought leaders.
+Follow and engage people who have results you like or desire.
 Work toward a Growth Mindset — they kind that seeks solutions and does not take things for granted or as they are .
 I recommend Carol Dweck’s Book, Mindset.

 #3 Key to Succeed as an Airbnb + Vacation Rental Owner

 Ever, “fly off the handle?”
 If not, you probably know someone who does from time to time.
 This is normal, we are human and there are triggers and stimulus that can put a person into a high emotional state, both good and bad.